-Material topics are ESG issues (economic responsibility, socioeconomic development, corporate governance) in which the organization has a material impact on its stakeholders, or which impact the organization the interests of the public and the environment, and of the investors, helped to identify those areas in which the Bank has a material impact on the sphere in which it operates, as well as those areas that have a material financial impact on the Bank.
+Material topics are ESG issues (economic responsibility, socioeconomic development, corporate governance) in which the organization has a material impact on its stakeholders, or which impact the organization

 In addition to these groups, the Bank sought to consult with two additional stakeholder groups - the employees and the customers - via surveys.
 This was done in order to combine their perceptions in the prioritization and the continued effort to precisely tailor the material topics list for the FIBI Group and its stakeholders.
 In order to complete the picture, the Group's management has discussed the findings of the consultation and the research in order to create a prioritization of topics that reflects the idea of double materiality while synchronizing the materiality of the Bank's actions with the financial materiality of various actions and issues for the Bank, given both risks and opportunities.
 The prioritized list of topics was taken into account in framing this report with a view to providing a response to the various issues of interest to different groups of stakeholders.